yyuyi/ConstantComparativeAnalysis/README.md

 ## How It Works
 - Segmentation: LangChain `RecursiveCharacterTextSplitter` (default ~500 tokens per segment).
 - Vector DB: in‑memory ChromaDB with OpenAI `text-embedding-3-small`.
 Retrieval `k` is fixed (`config.RAG_K_DEFAULT`).
 - Open coding: returns 1–3 codes per segment.
-For each code, the agent returns `{span: {start, end}}`; the app slices the exact substring as `sample_quote` and trims to ≤ 3 sentences.
+For each code, the agent also returns 1–2 verbatim quotes (sentences copied directly from the segment text).
+The app records them and uses the first quote as `sample_quote` for context.
 - Axial coding: clusters codes into categories with names/descriptions and members `{transcript, segment_number}`; RAG attaches 1–3 quotes per category (trimmed to ≤ 3 sentences).
 No quotes are passed to the axial prompt itself.
 - Selective coding: multi‑paragraph core story (CAC‑aware when enabled), using only category quotes and summaries as background.
 - Integration: merges open codes (simple list), categories, and a unified core story.